f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 **coldStart         	1.3.6.1.6.3.1.1.5.1**

 A coldStart trap signifies that the SNMP entity,supporting a notification originator application, is reinitializing itself and that its configuration may have been altered.
+This trap can come from both the system controllers and the chassis partitions.

 .. code-block:: bash

     <INFO> 15-Mar-2024::12:34:38.428 partition2 confd[102]: snmp snmpv2-trap reqid=1834217795 10.255.0.139:162 (TimeTicks sysUpTime=717)(OBJECT IDENTIFIER snmpTrapOID=coldStart)

+    <INFO> 23-Jul-2024::12:37:14.929 controller-1 confd[658]: snmp snmpv2-trap reqid=2109934136 10.255.80.251:162 (TimeTicks sysUpTime=2751)(OBJECT IDENTIFIER snmpTrapOID=coldStart)

 **link down         	1.3.6.1.6.3.1.1.5.3**